Best Practice

 to call that method from outside the object.
 All other methods

-should be private.
+should be private or protected.

 -